 How to Grow Tuberous Mint

 I’ve done something here that I normally try pretty hard to avoid: introducing a new name for a well known plant.
 In this case, a name for a group of plants.
-There are several edible, tuberous species in the genus Stachys, which is part of the mint family, Lamiaceae.
-All have similar growth habits, cultivation details, and culinary uses, so we can lump them together for the most part.
-Tuberous mint is a name descriptive of this group of plants and perhaps more usefully so than calling them tuberous Stachys, a name which is probably less evocative for growers who do not often resort to Latin names.
+There are several edible, tuberous species in the mint family, Lamiaceae.
+There are three genera of tuberous mint: Lycopus, Plectranthus, and Stachys.
+Of these, only the members of Lycopus and Stachys will grow well in the Pacific Northwest, so I will focus on those.
+(Plectranthus is a tropical genus and will only grow well in topical or subtropical climates.)
+The temperate species have similar growth habits, cultivation details, and culinary uses, so we can lump them together for the most part.

 The most well known of these plants is Stachys affinis, the Chinese artichoke, crosne, or chorogi.
 The tubers of Chinese artichoke are generally small, two to three inches (5 to 7.5 cm) in length, and no more than half an inch (1.2 cm) wide.
 They are white, with a segmented appearance that makes them tempting to compare to grubs.
 They are crisp and slightly nutty tasting and are often eaten raw, but also can be cooked or pickled.
 All parts of the plant are edible, but only the tubers are really worthwhile, in my opinion.
 Yields are fairly small; a quarter pound (114 g) from an individual plant is very good.